Can you guess which leg is longer? Tell us in the comments.

 Our accelerated program is designed to help you get through NAIOMT classes quickly, conveniently, and at a significant discount, plus offers support and continuity from classmates and instructors throughout the year.
 Here are a few key highlights:

 In the manual therapy video below, NAIOMT faculty member Kathy Stupansky demonstrates a manipulation for an extension restriction on the right at C56.
 Please note, this is a technique covered in our Advanced Spinal Manipulation course.
-Our Cervical Spine I and II courses are great stops on the path to getting to this level.
+Our Cervical Spine I and II courses are essential stops on the path to getting to this level.

 In the manual therapy video below, NAIOMT's Angela Gordon demonstrates how to re-establish scapular position for proper activation of the scapular muscles, a technique she teaches in her sports medicine-focused course "Advanced Concepts for the Overhead Athlete.”